 View Post

 A matter of weight

-An overlooked and notoriously underestimated consideration is the weight of the boat.
-How heavy and undercanvassed is it?
-Will it sail in light winds?
+An overlooked and notoriously underestimated issue is the weight of the boat.
+How heavy and thus undercanvassed is it?
+Will it sail in light winds at all?
+And how much extra load, provisions and luggage can it handle?
+Five examples.
+Concrete mixer or sailboat?
+Today, cruising boats are seen as floating weekend condomuniums.
+All comforts are repeated aboard that we …

+View Post